Fixed Penalty Notice

 What is the Anti Social Behaviour Act 2003?

 Section 23 of the Act gives power to the Local Education Authority and other designated bodies to issue Penalty Notices where a parent/carer is considered capable of, but unwilling to, secure an improvement in their child's school attendance.
+The powers came into force on the 27th February 2004.

 Why has it been introduced?